kanboard/kanboard/doc/time-tracking.markdown

 - Time estimated
 - Time spent

-These values represents hours of work and have to be set manually.
+These values represent hours of work and have to be set manually.

 Subtask time tracking
 ---------------------